monsur161/monsur161.github.io/_posts/2026-08-22-introductory-jax-hlo.md

   * `%3 = stablehlo.multiply %0, %2` $\rightarrow$ Multiplies the first result by the third: $x^2 \cdot x^8 = \mathbf{x^{10}}$.

   Because it rewrote the math to use pure multiplications, it completely bypassed a naive `pow(x, 10.0)` call.
 This eliminated the need to allocate a `10.0` constant and erased the need for a `broadcast_in_dim` operation entirely.
 The compiler optimized the code before XLA even touched it.
-And this is the **O** in **HLO**.
+And this is the *optimization* of **HLO**.

 * ```text